avesbox/acanthis/.website/metadata.md

 # Metadata

-Sometime you may want to add some metadata to your schema for documentation, AI structured outputs, or other purposes.
+Sometimes you may want to add some metadata to your schema for documentation, AI structured outputs, or other purposes.

 ## Metadata Registry